weewx/weewx/docs_src/utilities/weectl-import-config-opt.md

 Determines whether simple quality control checks are applied to imported data.
 Setting `qc = True` will result in `weectl import` applying the WeeWX `StdQC` minimum and maximum checks to any imported observations.
-`weectl import` quality control checks use the same configuration settings, and operate in the same manner, as the [_StdQC_](../reference/weewx-options/stdqc.md) service.
+Setting `qc = False` will result in `weectl import` not applying quality control checks to imported data. `weectl import` quality control checks use the same configuration settings, and operate in the same manner, as the [_StdQC_](../reference/weewx-options/stdqc.md) service.
 For example, for minimum/maximum quality checks, if an observation falls outside of the quality control range for that observation, the observation will be set to `None`.
-In such cases you will be alerted through a short message similar to:
+In such cases you will be alerted through a log entry similar to:

 ```
+2023-11-04 16:59:01 wee_import[3795]: WARNING weewx.qc: 2023-10-05 18:30:00
-2016-01-12 10:00:00 AEST (1452556800) record value 'outTemp' 194.34
-outside limits (0.0, 120.0)
+AEST (1696494600) Archive value 'outTemp' 194.34 outside limits (0.0, 120.0)
 ```

+!!!
+Note
     As derived observations are calculated after the quality control check is applied, derived observations are not subject to quality control checks.
-Setting `qc = False` will result in `weectl import` not applying quality control checks to imported data.

 Optional, the default is `True`.